 Admission to the CBU Counseling Psychology Program is at the discretion of the Graduate Faculty.

-Spring 2014 applications should be complete by November 20
+- Spring 2015 classes begin January 5.
+Applications should be complete by November 5.

 1. Application for admission with a non-refundable graduate application fee.